nancopeland/old-portfolio-site/_posts/2018-03-25-menu-flex-grid.markdown

 **Setting up flex grid**

-Before switching to a flex grid, the HTML was written using a Foundation float grid.
-Also, for each list below, each of the list items needed to be styled with <span class="inline-code">`display: inline-block`</span>.
-With the new structure, this was no longer necessary.
+As previously mentioned, the menu was originally written using a Foundation (float) grid.
+Because this only controls the widths, floats and clearing for each column, all other elements needed to be manually styled.
+For example, each <span class="inline-code">`<ul>`</span> list below's <span class="inline-code">`<li>`</span> items needed to be styled with <span class="inline-code">`display: inline-block`</span> to make the menu horizontal.

+With the new flex grid structure, neither the floats or inline styling was necessary because the flex grid does this for you.
+This is easier to manage and scale.

-I looked at both [Vox](https://www.vox.com/){:target="_blank"} and [GitHub's](https://github.com/){:target="_blank"} menus to see how they structured both their HTML and CSS because they had similar structures (logo, regular menu and sub menu) and used flex grids.
+For inspiration, I looked at both [Vox](https://www.vox.com/){:target="_blank"} and [GitHub's](https://github.com/){:target="_blank"} menus to see how they structured their HTML and CSS because they had similar content (logo, regular menu and sub menu) and used flex grids.

 {% highlight html %}
 <nav class="site-menu">